 Strengthening dam safety on the Lower Mattagami River

-The Smoky Falls Dam Safety Project will rehabilitate the 100-year-old spillway and sluiceway structures at Ontario Power Generation's (OPG's) Smoky Falls Generating Station (GS), in northeast Ontario along the Lower Mattagami River.
+The Smoky Falls Dam Safety Project is focused on rehabilitating the 100 year-old spillway and sluiceway structures on Ontario Power Generation’s Smoky Falls Generating Station (GS) in northeast Ontario along the Lower Mattagami River.

 The Smoky Falls Dam Safety Project is happening in conjunction with the nearby Little Long Dam Safety project, which will increase the discharge capacity at the eight-gate Adam Creek spillway structure located on the Little Long Reservoir, about 90 kilometres north of Kapuskasing.